 The choice between custom built solutions and SaaS is an important one.
 Read our blog articles on this topic or download the full report from the General Accounting Office on information technology modernization, which provides in-depth insight into the high cost of customization and the risk of committing to these engagements in an environment of changing policy and requirements.
 As you consider how to modernize your grant management software, consider these 3 critical and widely adopted principles:

 1. Standardization: Your grant management system should create more standardization across your entire organization.
-This will help drive transparency, produce more timely and accurate reporting, and help comply with federal grant requirements, such as the Uniform Guidance (2 CFR 200), DATA Act and GONE Act.
-Building or purchasing a grant management system that does not standardize and streamline your processes will cost you more, and your return-on-investment will be measured in years rather than months.
+This will help drive transparency, produce more timely and accurate reporting, and help comply with federal grant requirements, such as the Uniform Guidance (2 CFR 200), DATA Act, GONE Act and GREAT Act.
+Building or purchasing a grant management system that does not standardize and streamline your processes will cost you more, and your return-on-investment will be measured in 4 to 5 years rather than 12 to 24 months.

 2. Information Sharing: Your grant management system must allow for easier information sharing.
 Without this feature timely reporting will be very difficult to achieve.
 Most duplicative efforts that drive administrative costs are a result of disparate systems and complex processes that make it difficult to report to internal and external stakeholders.
 Today, your organization is likely exporting data into spreadsheets, reformatting that data, and then loading it manually somewhere else.
 This process creates administrative burden and internal control issues that lead to audit findings.
 A modern grant management system can help you avoid these costs.

-3. Collaboration: Your grant management system must provide a means for all stakeholders to collaborate.
+3. Collaboration: Your grant management system must provide a means for all stakeholders to collaborate, including your subrecipients.
 The grant lifecycle covers many departments - both internal and external - and incorporates significant amounts of data from other areas of your organization such as finance and procurement.
 Without an easy way for these stakeholders to work together, relieving administrative burden and improving performance will be difficult.